m0mosenpai/m0mosenpai/README.md

 - 🔭 I'm an Electronics student interested in Software Development, Design and Information Security. <br>
 - 🌱 I'm currently exploring Open Source and working on improving my Algorithmic and Design Patterns knowledge.
+- 👯 I'm open to collaborate on projects - especially automation and dealing with hardware-software both.

 I also game in my free time.
 Find me on Discord @m0mosenpai#2268. <br>